-\begin{itemize} \item \textbf{Free:} we assume here that none of the datasets are perfectly calibrated in flux. \texttt{\textit{ForMoSA}} applies a dilution factor c$_k$ to scale the model to the data flux, which is calculated analytically \citep{cushing_atmospheric_2008} : c$_k=\frac{\sum d\times m / \sigma^2}{\sum m^2/\sigma^2}$, where $m$ is the model, $d$ the data and $\sigma$ their associated uncertainties. \item \textbf{Physically informed:} In contrast to the approach above, we introduce constraints on the planet's radius $R$ and use a new scaling parameter $\alpha_i$ for each dataset $i$.
-This parameter is a multiplicative factor defined as c$_{k,i}=$~(R/D)$^{2}\times\alpha_i$.
-We impose a broad Gaussian prior on the radius ($R=1.4\pm0.1$~\Rjup) extended from \cite{chilcote_1-24_2017}, and use informed priors on parameters sensitive to flux calibration, such as log(g)~=~4.18$\pm$0.13~dex from \cite{lacour_mass_2021}'s dynamical mass measurements.
-To account for degeneracies, we further constrain $\alpha_i$ with a Gaussian prior ($\alpha_i=1\pm1$), assuming the data are reasonably well-calibrated and allowing only small variations around 1. \end{itemize}
+where $m$ is the model, $d$ the data, and $\sigma$ their associated uncertainties. \item \textbf{Physically informed:} In contrast to the approach above, we introduce constraints on the planet's radius, $R$, and use a new scaling parameter, $\alpha_i$, for each dataset, $i$.
+This parameter is a multiplicative factor defined as

+We imposed a broad Gaussian prior on the radius ($R=1.4\pm0.1$~\Rjup) extended from \cite{chilcote_1-24_2017}, and use informed priors on parameters sensitive to flux calibration, such as log(g)~=~$4.18\pm0.13$~dex from \cite{lacour_mass_2021}'s dynamical mass measurements.
+To account for degeneracies, we further constrained $\alpha_i$ with a Gaussian prior ($\alpha_i=1\pm1$), assuming the data are reasonably well-calibrated and allowing only small variations around 1. \end{itemize}

-We report in Tables \ref{priors_post_MOSAIC_Free}, \ref{priors_post_MOSAIC_Phys} and \ref{priors_post_extra_MOSAIC_All} the main characteristics of the posterior distributions when datasets are added iteratively.
+We report in Tables \ref{priors_post_MOSAIC_Free}, \ref{priors_post_MOSAIC_Phys}, and \ref{priors_post_extra_MOSAIC_All} the main characteristics of the posterior distributions when datasets are added iteratively.
 The main free parameters for each model are shown in Fig.~\ref{Free_MOSAIC_post}.
 Both the Exo-REM and Sonora models remain statistically preferred over ATMO and BT-Settl, as supported by the Bayesian evidences and reduced $\chi^2$ (Table \ref{bayesian_ev_MOSAIC_Free}).
-We note that only the Exo-REM grid does not go off the edge of the grids when we add all the data, which in our view makes it the most robust in terms of derived physical parameters.
+We note that only the Exo-REM grid did not go off the edge of the grids when we added all the data, which, in our view, makes it the most robust in terms of derived physical parameters.

-The best fit for each model are shown in Fig.~\ref{GRAVITY_MOSAIC_fullspec}.
+The best fits for each model are shown in Fig.~\ref{GRAVITY_MOSAIC_fullspec}.
 The overall pseudo-continuum shape is reproduced by all models but the residuals reveal noticeable differences.
 We interpret this as a consequence of the preponderance of some datasets containing the largest number of datapoints or with the largest S/N (e.g., GRAVITY and SINFONI) in the likelihood computation.
 As a consequence, datasets at lower resolutions exhibit stronger residuals, but which remain within the 1$\sigma$ envelope.

 \begingroup \endgroup